 In addition to offering research projects, we provide a variety of courses to learn about microbiota, big data science and any other novel area in the emerging field of biomedical sciences.
 Apply to our degree programme if you are looking for a dynamic and unique Master's degree with great career perspectives.

 This master's degree programme in Biomedical Sciences is selective.
-Only students with a background in biomedical sciences or a strongly related field will be admitted to the ranking list.
-Subsequently, the top 90 best performing and motivated applicants will be admitted to the programme.
 If you have a Bachelor's degree in a relevant biomedical area you can apply for our two-year programme and advance your career as a biomedical researcher or biomedical specialist.
 We offer a pre-master for excellent Biomedical Laboratory students from Universities of Applied Sciences.
 Only students with a GPA of 7.5 or higher and a strong motivation are admitted to this pre-master.